Approximating the quantum approximate optimization algorithm with digital-analog interactions: Analytical Fidelity Bounds for b DA-QAOA

 \section{Analytical Fidelity Bounds for \MakeLowercase{b}DA-QAOA}

 In this section we demonstrate that the error introduced by performing QAOA in the banged digital analog paradigm in comparison to regular QAOA can be analytically bounded.
 In particular, we place a lower bound on the fidelity of a state that arises from a bDA-QAOA circuit in comparison to a state prepared by error free QAOA.
 This error consists of multiple steps, each of which is of the same nature as that occurring when Trotterizing a Hamiltonian with non-commuting terms for simulation.
 In the case of bDAQC induced error there are, however, two complications.
 Firstly, there is only a single Trotterization time-step which cannot be made arbitrarily small with the use of higher numbers of Trotter blocks.
 Secondly, we use Trotterization in reverse in this fidelity bound.
 In a usual Trotterization procedure, the simultaneous case is `correct' and the digitalised version introduces error.
 In the digital analog scheme, however, the opposite is true.
 The sequential Hamiltonian is ideal and the simultaneous Hamiltonian introduces error.
 These differences do not affect the validity of the bound, since the bound used in this work is valid for arbitrarily large time-steps.
-The bound used, to our knowledge, represents the current lowest bound on Trotter error \cite{kivlichan2019improved} and limits the size of the greatest eigenvalue of the unitary operator describing the difference between applying a two of operators sequentially instead of than simultaneously:
+The bound used, to our knowledge, represents the current lowest bound on Trotter error \cite{kivlichan2019improved} and limits the size of the greatest eigenvalue of an operator derived via the difference of two unitaries.
+The first unitary is that generated by sequential application of two Hamiltonians $A,B$, with the second generated by simultaneous application of such Hamiltonians:

 The system Hamiltonian during time periods in which both the single-qubit operations and the resource Hamiltonian are active is

 where $S_{\mu}$ is the index set of $X$ operators applied following DA time-block $\mu$.
 There are $n(n+1)/2 + 2$ periods of time for which we apply this bound, $n(n+1)/2$ sets of single-qubit operations following interaction blocks, one idle block and the driving block of the QAOA algorithm.
 We wish to compute the error resulting from using this, rather than its single-step Trotterization.
 Of these error effecting blocks, $n-3$ will have four full single-$X$ rotations, $n(n-1)/2 - (n - 3) + 1$ will have two full single-$X$ rotations and one, the driver, will have $n$ single-$X$ rotations of duration $\beta \leq \pi$.
 We can allocate $A = t H_{\textrm{R}}$ and $B = t\alpha\sum_{m\in S_{\mu}}X_m $.
 Where every term in $H_{\textrm{R}}$ consists only of Pauli-$Z$ strings.
 We can thus write